Sohailm25/Sohailm25.github.io/README.md

 # Sohail's Blog Site

-Built a personal Blog
+Built a Personal Blog, starting with a base Jekyll theme Klisé.

-Used HTML, CSS, Markdown, as well as Jekyll and a custom theme Klisé
+Used HTML, CSS, Markdown, and Jekyll to update the site weekly.

-Forked from Klisé